cosmos/governance/submitting.md

 Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

-**Note**: The formatting [may be changed to be more standardized](https://github.com/cosmos/cosmos-sdk/issues/5783) with other types of governance proposals.
+**Note**: In future, this formatting [may be changed to be more standardized](https://github.com/cosmos/cosmos-sdk/issues/5783) with other the types of governance proposals.

 ### Examples
-In this simple example ([below](#testnet-example)), a network explorer will list the governance proposal as "Increase the minimum deposit amount for governance proposals."
-When a user selects the proposal, they'll see the description.
-Not all explorers will show the proposed parameter changes, so ensure that you verify that the description aligns with what the governance proposal is programmed to enact.
+In this simple example ([below](#testnet-example)), a network explorer will list the governance proposal by its title: "Increase the minimum deposit amount for governance proposals."
+When a user selects the proposal, they'll see the proposal’s description.
+A nearly identical proposal [can be found on the gaia-13007 testnet here](https://hubble.figment.network/cosmos/chains/gaia-13007/governance/proposals/30).

+Not all explorers will show the proposed parameter changes that are coded into the proposal, so ensure that you verify that the description aligns with what the governance proposal is programmed to enact.
 If the description says that a certain parameter will be increased, it should also be programmed to do that, but it's possible that that's not the case (accidentally or otherwise).
-A nearly identical proposal [can be found on the gaia-13007 testnet here](https://hubble.figment.network/cosmos/chains/gaia-13007/governance/proposals/30).

 You can query the proposal details with the gaiacli command-line interface using this command: `gaiacli q gov proposal 30 --chain-id gaia-13007 --node 45.77.218.219:26657`